 However, when I am able to avoid the cobblestones, I do enjoy walking around Edinburgh.
 Fortunately for me, my usual routes are all in the middle of the city.
 The honking cars, the screaming pedestrians, the near death experiences crossing the street.
 It’s a blissful concrete paradise!

 Edinburgh Castle and the Royal Scots Greys monument.

 This statue actually does commemorate a lot of Scots and grey horses.
 Not kidding, they were a cavalry of Scots that rode grey horses.
 They were really creative back in the 17th century.

 Anyway, all in all, I enjoy my transportation options in Edinburgh and apparently have a thing for some of the statues.
-You’re welcome for the history lesson by the way.
+You’re welcome for the history lesson.